mattb00ker/100-days-of-code/r1-log.md

 ### R1D14
 Still getting through flex.
 Made some progress, produced a cleaner webpage to work on. all functionality carried over, just cleaner and easier to track changes.

+### R1D15
+Good day of flex.
+Positioned items exactly as i wanted them.
+Lost atributes added back.
+Mini project completed in all real regards.
+Pictures of cards could be added (entire deck of cards could be added too!!).

+### R1D16
+Started adding new features, game now fully rests when "new game" is selected, high score system started on, though not working yet, will return to this tomorrow.